timjmiller/SSRTWG/Ecov_study/mortality/README.md

 ### Process errors in numbers at age and natural mortality

 We assumed one of three different configurations of process errors in numbers at age and/or natural mortality.
-In the first ("rec"), we assume iid deviation of log-recruitment from the stock-recruit function predicted log-recruitment with standard errors of 0.5.
-In the second ("rec+1") we assumed iid process errors in both recruitment (sd = 0.5) and transitions in log-abundance between years
+In the first ("R"), we assume iid deviation of log-recruitment from the stock-recruit function predicted log-recruitment with standard deviation of 0.5.
+In the second ("NAA") we assumed iid process errors in both recruitment (SD = 0.5) and transitions in log-abundance between years
-$$ log N_{y,a} \sim \text{N} \left(\log {\hat N} , sd = 0.3\right). $$
+$$ log N_{y,a} \sim \text{N} \left(\log {\hat N} , SD = 0.3\right). $$
-In the third configuration ("rec+M") we assumed iid process errors for recruitment (sd = 0.5) and iid annual process errors in log-natural mortality (sd = 0.3) constant at all ages.
+In the third configuration ("R+M") we assumed iid process errors for recruitment (SD = 0.5) and iid annual process errors in log-natural mortality (SD = 0.3) constant at all ages.

 ### Environmental covariates

-We assumed state-space models for covariates.
-The latent "true" covariate was assumed to arise as a first order autoregressive process with mean 0 and standard deviation of either 0.1 or 0.5.
+We assumed state-space models for an environmental covariate.
+We assumed a first-order autoregressive process for the latent "true" covariate with mean 0 and standard deviation of either 0.1 or 0.5.
 The correlation of the process was either 0 (iid) or 0.5.
 The error in the observations of this process have standard deviations of 0.1 or 0.5.
 Finally the linear effect on log-natural mortality was 0 (no effect), 0.25, or 0.5.
 All 24 combinations of these assumptions were used to defined operating models.

 ### Fishing histories
 All operating models assumed one of two different fishing histories.